Sayalikukkar/sayalikukkar/README.md

 ## How to reach me

-You can find me making connections on [LinkedIn](https://www.linkedin.com/in/sayalikukkar11/).
+:handshake:You can find me making connections on [LinkedIn](https://www.linkedin.com/in/sayalikukkar11/).